octoxalis/contextual-css/README.md

 ## File format

 By convention, the Contextual-CSS file have a double extension: `.context.html` (even if the file format is not fully compliant with an HTML grammar, see lower).
-After processing, this extension is replaced by the usual `.css` one.
+After processing, this extension is replaced by the usual `.css` one.<br/>
+In the tutorial, the name of each file is the root tag of the file.

 By convention, an 8-spaces indentation is used between the opening tag and its declarations, as to improve code reading.

 ## Examples

-A simple demo of [Contextual-CSS][1]
+Load this [simple demo][1] of Contextual-CSS using the files in the examples tutorial directory.